2022's Most Memorable Online Fashion Trends | The Beat Asia

 Keychain | Courtesy of Human Made

-Available online and at various HUMAN MADE store locations, the HUMAN MADE x SHAKE SHACK collection includes the T-shirt, Panel Cap, Burger Cushion, PVC Pouch, and Burger Pass Case
+Available online and at various HUMAN MADE store locations, the HUMAN MADE x SHAKESHACK collection includes the T-shirt, Panel Cap, Burger Cushion, PVC Pouch, and Burger Pass Case.

 Pouch